SpringBoard0811/Unified-Military-Analytics-and-Comparison/Milestone-2/README.md

-# Milestone 2 – KPI Engineering & Dashboard Planning
-Project: Unified Military Analytics and Comparison Dashboard

-## Overview
-Milestone 2 focuses on transforming the raw military dataset into analytical features (KPIs) and preparing the data for visualization in Tableau.
-This stage also includes designing the dashboard structure and prototyping the interaction flow for the final analytics platform.

-## KPI Engineering
-New analytical metrics were created from the raw military dataset:

-- **Power Index Rank Gap** – Difference between a country's military rank and the top-ranked country.
-- **Assets per Capita** – Total military assets relative to total manpower.
-- **Budget-to-GDP Ratio** – Defense budget as a proportion of national GDP.

-These KPIs enable comparative analysis of military strength, resource efficiency, and economic investment in defense.

-## Data Enrichment
-To support regional and alliance-based analysis, the dataset was enriched with metadata including:

-- Continent
-- Geographic region
-- Military alliance flags (e.g., NATO membership)

-## Data Preparation
-The dataset was formatted for Tableau visualization in two formats:

-- **Wide Format** – Each metric stored as a column for quick KPI comparison.
-- **Long Format** – Restructured for flexible dashboard visualizations and filtering.

-Final dataset exported as:

-`military_final.xlsx`

-## Dashboard Planning
-Initial dashboard layouts were designed to guide the final visualization system.
-The following dashboard modules were planned:

-- **Quick Stats** – Global military overview and KPIs
-- **Nation Overview** – Detailed military profile for each country
-- **Compare Powers** – Multi-country comparison dashboard
-- **Coalition Builder** – Alliance and coalition strength simulation

-A prototype dashboard was created using sample data to validate interactions and navigation flow.

-## Files in Milestone 2
-- `Milestone_2.ipynb` – Notebook for KPI computation and dataset preparation
-- `generate_kpis.py` – Script to generate KPI features
-- `military_final.xlsx` – Final dataset prepared for Tableau
-- `dashboard_storyboard.pdf` – Layout sketches and dashboard design

-## Technologies Used
-- Python
-- Pandas
-- Jupyter Notebook
-- Tableau

-## Output
-A KPI-enriched military dataset and an initial dashboard prototype ready for visualization and interactive analytics.
+# 📊 Milestone 2 – KPI Engineering & Dashboard Planning
+## Unified Military Analytics and Comparison Dashboard

+---

+## 📌 Project Overview

+The **Unified Military Analytics and Comparison Dashboard** aims to provide an analytical platform for evaluating and comparing global military capabilities.

+**Milestone 2** focuses on transforming the cleaned military dataset into **analytical Key Performance Indicators (KPIs)** and preparing the data for interactive visualization within **Power BI dashboards**.

+In this stage, KPI metrics were generated directly within **Power BI using DAX (Data Analysis Expressions)** to enable dynamic analysis and interactive filtering.
+This milestone also includes the **initial design and planning of the dashboard structure**, which will be expanded in later development phases.

+This milestone ensures that the dataset evolves from raw numerical statistics into **actionable analytical insights**.

+---

+# ⚙️ KPI Engineering using DAX

+In this module, new analytical metrics were created directly within **Power BI** using **DAX formulas**.
+These KPIs enable deeper comparative analysis of military strength, resource efficiency, and national defense investment.

+### Key KPIs Implemented

+#### 📊 Assets per Capita

+Measures the relationship between military equipment and available manpower.

+**Formula**

+Assets per Capita = ('clean_military_data'[total_aircraft] +
+ 'clean_military_data'[tanks] +
+ 'clean_military_data'[naval_assets])
+ /
+ 'clean_military_data'[total_manpower]

+---

+### 💰 Budget-to-GDP Ratio

+Represents the proportion of a country’s economic output allocated to defense spending.

+**Formula**

+Budget-to-GDP Ratio =
+'clean_military_data'[defense_budget] / 'clean_military_data'[gdp]

+---

+### 🌐 Power Index Rank Gap

+Measures the difference between a country's military power ranking and the top-ranked nation.

+**Formula**

+Power Index Rank Gap =
+RANKX(
+    ALL('clean_military_data'),
+    'clean_military_data'[p_rank]
+)

+MIN('military_cleaned'[p_rank])

+These KPIs allow the dashboard to highlight **military efficiency, strategic investment, and relative defense strength among countries.**

+---

+# 🌍 Data Enrichment

+To enable more advanced comparative analytics, additional metadata fields were incorporated into the dataset.

+### Added Metadata Fields

+- **Continent**
+- **Geographic Region**
+- **Military Alliance Indicators** (e.g., NATO membership)

+These attributes allow the dashboard to support:

+- Regional analysis
+- Alliance comparisons
+- Global military grouping insights

+---

+# 📊 Dashboard Planning

+The dashboard architecture was designed to provide multiple analytical perspectives on global military capabilities.

+The following dashboard modules were conceptualized to guide the final visualization system.

+## Planned Dashboard Modules

+### Data/Sample_1.png

+### ⚡ Quick Stats
+Global overview of military KPIs and aggregated statistics.

+### 🌍 Nation Overview
+Detailed military profile for individual countries.

+### ⚖️ Compare Powers
+Multi-country comparison of defense metrics.

+### 🤝 Coalition Builder
+Simulation and analysis of combined military alliances.

+These modules provide both **high-level strategic insights** and **detailed country-level analysis.**

+---

+# 🛠 Technologies Used

+The following tools and technologies were used during this milestone:

+- **Python** – Data processing and preparation
+- **Pandas** – Dataset manipulation and transformation
+- **Jupyter Notebook** – Development and documentation
+- **Power BI** – Interactive dashboard creation
+- **DAX (Data Analysis Expressions)** – KPI calculations and analytical measures

+---

+# 📈 Milestone Outcome

+At the end of **Milestone 2**, the project delivers:

+- A **KPI-enriched military dataset**
+- **Dynamic KPI calculations** implemented using DAX
+- A **structured Power BI dashboard prototype**
+- Defined dashboard modules for advanced military analytics

+This milestone establishes the **analytical layer required for building a comprehensive global military comparison platform.**